 The above has worked wonders for me during times of great success, such as launching a new book, but also times of stress where I’m questioning it all.

 Whatever you do, develop your own system of activities and strategies you can fall back on, and see how they affect your creativity, focus, fulfillment, and productivity as an entrepreneur.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.